-Practice schedules are set by the Board with Coach in-put and the League game schedule is established by the Scheduler and Registrar who coordinates dates and times with the other teams.
+Practice schedules are set by the Board with Coach in-put and the League game schedule is established by the Scheduler who coordinates dates and times with the other teams.
 Games other than the normal scheduled games must be arranged between the Head Coaches and Scheduler and ice time secured with the Zamboni Operator.

-Ice Time: For additional ice use outside scheduled practices and games, correspond with the Scheduler and Zamboni Operator who is the keeper of the ice.
+Ice Time: For additional ice use outside scheduled practices and games, correspond with the Scheduler and Zamboni Operator.
 The Scheduler will post a calendar which will show what teams have pick-up games or if any private parties have the ice.
 DSA hockey teams have priority on all ice times.
 In the event there are not enough registered skaters in any one division to field a team, the Board will address practice schedules and team assignments prior to the start of the season.

-Tournaments: There are several House League tournaments the Mite, Squirt, Pee Wee and Bantam Divisions can participate in: Thanksgiving Turkey Shoot-Out, Fairbanks fest,

-President's Day, Bush League Season-End Tournament to name a few.
-The State Championship Tournament hosts House for Squirts and above and Competitive levels of play for Mite through Midget.
+Tournaments: There are several House League tournaments for 8U age groups and above.
+The State Championship Tournament hosts House for 10U and above.
 ASHA has strict guidelines that must be met to be able to participate.
 It is the Coaches' responsibility to keep the team credentials in order and current to meet ASHA and USA Hockey regulations.
 The Registrar may assist.

 Tournament participation will depend on monies available in the team budgets and the parent's commitment to travel.

-The Bantam Division (13 to 15 year olds) is the final step before High School Hockey and with some, the age may overlap.
-DSA may support a Midget (16U/18U) team to participate outside of the High School Season or when out of session, all participates of this team must have participated on the High School Hockey Team in order to be eligible, unless approved by the Board.
-DSA will only register a Midget team at the “A” level and costs will be determined on yearly basis.
+The association commits to covering the costs of two house tournaments and one state tournament each season.
+Any additional tournaments will need to be paid for by the team.

 Referees and Linesman: The Interior Alaska Hockey Officials Association (IAHOA) schedules referees for all regular season games.
-Two referees shall be appointed to officiate at each game, Mite through Pee Wee Divisions.
-With DSA approval, the referee association may schedule a referee and two linesmen for Bantams and up.
+Two referees shall be appointed to officiate at each game, 10U-12U.
+With DSA approval, the referee association may schedule a referee and two linesmen for 14U and older.
 If referees are needed for non-scheduled games, the Coach or his designee is responsible for contacting the local Chief referee.

-Any 11 year old or older interested in becoming a referee may attend a local clinic at their own expense and they must pass a written exam.
+Anyone interested in becoming a referee may attend a local clinic at their own expense and they must pass a written exam.
 Clinics are usually held after the ice is in.

 SECTION 7: PLAYER AND PARENT GUIDELINES

-All member players with DSA will abide by the training, practice and game rules set forth by the Association and the USA Hockey Official Playing Rules. • All players will be registered with paid fees through USA Hockey and DSA before they are allowed on the ice for practices or games.
+All member players with DSA will abide by the training, practice and game rules set forth by the Association and the USA Hockey Official Playing Rules.

+All players will be registered with paid fees through USA Hockey and DSA before they are allowed on the ice for practices or games.
 To be eligible to be on DSA’s 1-T roster in any division, the skater has to be registered with DSA and paid all DSA registration fees.

 A player shall be on the ice during his/her scheduled ice time only with the supervision of a coach and/or the assistants.